 For more devoted shoppers, further opportunities abound on Miami-Dade County's northern border in Aventura, which has one of Florida 's most comprehensive shopping centers: some 250 prime shops and boutiques anchored by Macy's, Bloomingdale's and Sears.
 Bayside Marketplace downtown, and Cocowalk in Coconut Grove are both outdoor promenades with smaller shops and cafés.
 Particularly opulent shopping's to be found south in Coral Gables' Village of Merrick Park mall, and, just north of Miami Beach, The Shoppes At Bal Harbour showcase a who's who of haute retailers—Neiman Marcus, Saks Fifth Avenue, Salvatore Ferragamo, Gucci and Cartier, to name but a few.

-The latter upscale mall is especially handy for couples in a mixed marriage—one a shop-till-you-drop fiend, the other a veg-out vacationer—since the city's Guerlain Spa, North America's first outpost of the French company, is practically across the street, in the One Bal Harbour Resort & Spa.
+The latter upscale mall is especially handy for couples in a mixed marriage—one a shop-till-you-drop fiend, the other a veg-out vacationer—since the city's Guerlain Spa, North America's first outpost of the French company, is practically across the street, in the The Ritz-Carlton Bal Harbour, Miami.
 Treatments run the gamut from make-up to massage.
 But having specialized in skin care since 1828, Guerlain produces especially gratifying instantly-visible results with its individually customized facials.

 It's always nice to close out a trip with a memorable dinner.
 Stunning views complement pristine cuisine at Azul, a divine gem set in the glittering Mandarin Oriental, Miami, surrounded by Biscayne Bay on Brickell Key.
 In the same Brickell neighborhood, The Oceanaire Seafood Room, though landlocked, offers the greatest variety of fresh local and flown-in fish in town, whether you opt for the upscale chain's tempting All American core menu or local chef Sean Bernal's own Latin/Asian-influenced dishes.